breadthe/chasingcode.dev/source/_posts/2024-01-23-the-year-of-sqlite.md

 **Taylor Otwell** has been talking about making SQLite the **default connection in Laravel 11**.
 This is yet to be confirmed, and it might not even happen, but just the fact that it's being considered is a strong indicator that the community is leaning into it.

 [Aaron Francis](https://aaronfrancis.com/) has talked on a few podcasts about [building a static site generator with Laravel and SQLite](https://overengineered.fm/episodes/static-site-generators-personal-websites-w-aaron-francis).
 The details intrigue me a lot and I'm very excited to see what he'll build.
 It sounds a lot like my use-case.

+Here's a great article that explains the strengths (and some weaknesses) of [SQLite compared to "traditional" databases like MySQL and PostgreSQL](https://onfold.sh/blog/is-it-time-to-ditch-mysql-and-postgresql-for-sqlite).

 I've already built a small/experimental/throwaway(?) project on SQLite in 2023 and I really like it.
 In 2024 I would like to start working on a new idea, and it will absolutely be on SQLite.